sh41r1/SensorProject/readme.md

 # Cryptoticker

-An simulation of a sensor network deployed in 3D.
+A simulation of a sensor network deployed in 3D.

 ## Introduction